Zweibach/text/Hydrus/Hydrus Help Docs/07_api.md

+[Back to table of contents](00_tableOfContents.md)
 # API
-[Back to table of contents](00_tableOfContents.md)

 The API enables external programs to access Hydrus.
+Seeing as this is a basic guide this page will not go into how the API works or what you can do with it.

 ## Enabling API
 To use the API you must first turn it on.